ej-labs/joi-react-native/README.md

 This project uses joi@14.1.0 internally.

 ### Note
-Starting form v2.0.0, joi-react-native works on both iOS and Android but v1 only works on iOS.
+Starting from v2.0.0, joi-react-native works on both iOS and Android (while v1 only works on iOS).

 ### Install
 ```